vocdoni/docs/src/architecture/smart-contracts/storage-proofs.md

 In the second case, the Token holder balances are used as a weighted census.
 But to this end, it is needed that tokens are registered and that the balance mapping position is properly validated.

-This way, token holders can proof that they held funds at a given point in time and the storage proofs contract acts as a registry that enables just that.
+This way, token holders can prove that they held funds at a given point in time and the storage proofs contract acts as a registry that enables just that.

 The instance of the ERC20 Token Storage contract is resolved from `results.vocdoni.eth` on the ENS registry.